Kaftan, takchita, or jellaba: Which outfit for which occasion?

 How do you choose based on the occasion?

-For a wedding or a grand ceremony, opt for a Kaftan embellished takchita or Kaftan .
-For an evening out or a celebration with close friends and family, a Kaftan , elegant Kaftan is the perfect choice.
+For a wedding or a grand ceremony, opt for a richly embellished takchita or caftan.
+For an evening out or a celebration with close friends and family, a flowing, elegant caftan is perfect.
 For everyday wear or a casual outing, the jellaba is always a safe bet.
 The secret is to match the opulence of your outfit to the significance of the occasion.

 In summary

-The Kaftan is an elegant and versatile garment; the takchita is a formal two-piece ensemble; and the jellaba is a hooded garment for everyday wear.
+The caftan is an elegant and versatile piece; the takchita is a formal two-piece ensemble; the jellaba is a hooded garment for everyday wear.
 Three pieces, three uses, one shared heritage.
 Explore our entire collection of modern Middle Eastern fashion to find the outfit that suits you best.